rhit-armstrjj/JrDesn-Vehicle-Project/README.md

 1. Install the Arduino CLI & Arduino Extension for VSCode.
 2. Install Python 3.9+
+3. Install PuTTY
-3. Activate the Venv terminal if you want to get rid of the erorr squiggles.
+4. Activate the Venv terminal if you want to get rid of the erorr squiggles.

 ## Usage